Haofan144/ML-Applications-in-Networking/ReadMe.md

 1. Unsoo Ha, Junshan Leng, and Alaa Khaddaj, Fadel Adib.

    "Food and Liquid Sensing in Practical Environments using **RFIDs**."
+   - Using VAE to generalize to other domains

 ### Ubicomp 2021
 1. Chao Feng, Jie Xiong, Liqiong Chang, Fuwei Wang, Ju Wang, Dingyi Fang.